Charles Koch

 Charles de Ganahl Koch (/koʊk/ KOHK; born November 1, 1935) is an American businessman, engineer, and philanthropist.
 As of May 2025, he is ranked as the 22nd richest man in the world on the Bloomberg Billionaires Index, with an estimated net worth of US$71.4 billion.
-Koch has been co-owner, chairman, and chief executive officer of Koch Industries since 1967, while his late brother David Koch served as executive vice president.
+Koch has been co-owner, chairman, and chief executive officer of Koch Industries since 1967, while his late brother David Koch was executive vice president.
 Charles and David each owned 42% of the conglomerate.
 The brothers inherited the business from their father, Fred C. Koch, then expanded the business.
 Koch Industries is the largest privately held company by revenue in the United States, according to Forbes.

-Koch also supports a number of libertarian think tanks, including the Institute for Humane Studies, the Cato Institute, the Ayn Rand Institute, and the Mercatus Center at George Mason University.
-He also contributes to the Republican Party and candidates, libertarian groups, and various charitable and cultural institutions.
+Koch supports a number of libertarian think tanks, including the Institute for Humane Studies, the Cato Institute, the Ayn Rand Institute, and the Mercatus Center at George Mason University.
+He also contributes to the Republican Party and candidates, and to libertarian groups, and various charitable and cultural institutions.
 He co-founded the Washington, D.C.–based Cato Institute.
 Along with his brother, Koch has been an important funder of think tanks that lobby to oppose environmental regulation.
-Koch has published four books detailing his business philosophy, Market Based Management (2006), The Science of Success (2007), Good Profit (2015), and Believe in People (2020).
+Koch has published four books detailing his business philosophy: Market Based Management (2006), The Science of Success (2007), Good Profit (2015), and Believe in People (2020).

 Early life and education

 Koch was born and lives in Wichita, Kansas, one of four sons of Clementine Mary (née Robinson) and Fred Chase Koch.
-Koch's grandfather, Harry Koch, was a Dutch immigrant who settled in West Texas, founded the Quanah Tribune-Chief newspaper, and was a founding shareholder of Quanah, Acme and Pacific Railway.
+Koch's grandfather, Harry Koch, was a Dutch immigrant who settled in West Texas, founded the Quanah Tribune-Chief newspaper and was a founding shareholder of Quanah, Acme and Pacific Railway.
 Among his maternal great-great-grandparents were William Ingraham Kip, an Episcopal bishop, and Elizabeth Clementine Stedman, a writer.

-In an interview with Warren Cassell Jr., which was recorded in February 2016, Koch said that as a child he did not live a privileged lifestyle despite growing up in a wealthy family.
-Koch said, "My father wanted me to work as if I was the poorest person in the world."
+In a 2016 interview, Koch said that as a child he did not live a privileged lifestyle despite growing up in a wealthy family.
 After attending several private high schools, Koch was educated at the Massachusetts Institute of Technology.
 He is a member of the Beta Theta Pi fraternity.
 He received a Bachelor of Science (B.S.) in general engineering in 1957, a Master of Science (M.S.) in nuclear engineering in 1958, and a second M.S. in chemical engineering in 1959.
 His focus was on ways to refine oil.

 After college, Koch started work at Arthur D. Little, Inc.